 For the purposes of this Plan, growing medium consists of soil and non-organic amendments (vermiculite, perlite, silica gel, etc.).
-It does not include fertilizers or organic amendments such as mulch, humus, worm castings. etc. See the Fertilizer subsection of this Plan for a discussion of organic amendments.
+It does not include fertilizers or organic amendments such as mulch, humus, worm castings. etc.

 13.7.1.
 Types and Volumes of Growing Medium